Provable Offline Preference-Based Reinforcement Learning

 Notably, even though the reward can be trajectory-wise, we only need to estimate the per-step transition dynamics to ensure efficient learning. \item We further extend our results to the action-based comparison model, where preferences are defined over individual actions instead of entire trajectories based on the advantage function of the optimal policy \citep{ramachandran2007bayesian,zhu2023principled}.
 In comparison to the case of the trajectory-wise comparison model, we can establish a partial coverage guarantee using a concentrability coefficient on pairs of state-action pairs rather than trajectories.
-In this scenario, our sample complexity only scales with a bound on the advantage function, which can be much smaller than a bound on per-trajectory rewards, a common assumption that is widely used in the imitation learning literature \citep{ross2011reduction,sun2017deeply,agarwal2019reinforcement}. \end{itemize}
+In this scenario, our sample complexity only scales with a bound on the advantage function, which can be much smaller than a bound on per-trajectory rewards as shown in \citet{ross2011reduction,agarwal2019reinforcement}. \end{itemize}